henri-avec-un-i/UPC_internship_RPI/readme.md

 ## Installation

 Check MCC official documentation for MCC HATs set up procedure [here](https://mccdaq.github.io/daqhats/install.html).
-Library needed for script execution : csv, time, sys, numpy, datetime, PRI.GPIO, RPLCD, daqhats
+Library needed for script execution : csv, time, sys, numpy, datetime, PRI.GPIO, RPLCD, daqhats. daqhats_utils.py and T_P_acq_func.py needs to be in the same folder as the acquisition script.

- csv
- time
- sys
- numpy
- datetime
- RPi.GPIO
- RPLCD

- daqhats
-from daqhats_utils import select_hat_device, tc_type_to_string, \
-enum_mask_to_string, input_mode_to_string, input_range_to_string #daqhats_utils needs to be in the same folders as this script
+Use
+'python3 pip install [library_name]'
+in linux terminal

 Detailed instructions on how to install and set up the project, including any dependencies or prerequisites.
 Specify version numbers, if applicable.